cell-org/c0js.cell.computer/README.md

   - `value`: how much needed for minting this token? (in wei)
   - `start`: when does the minting start? (unix timestamp in seconds)
   - `end`: when does this token become invalid for minting? (unix timestamp in seconds)
-  - `royaltyReceiver`: royalty receiver for this token
-  - `royaltyAmount`: royalty amount for this token (out of 1,000,000)
-  - `relations`: an array of `relation` objects that describe the relationship between an ERC20/ERC721 contract and the sender or the receiver.
+  - `relations`: an array of `relation` objects that describe the relationship with an external address
     - Each `relation` object has the following attributes:
-      - `code`: relationshp code.
+      - `code`: relationship code.
 Here is the full list:
         - `0`: "burned by sender".
           - created when you call `c0.token.build()` with `burned: [{ who: "sender", .. }]`
         - `1`: "burned by receiver".